JudeScarbrough/ModelNode/readme.md

-ModelNode is a lightweight HTTP server with a user interface designed for interaction with machine learning models.
-With this package, you can easily map specific HTTP routes to models hosted on your public IP, enabling you to receive prompts and deliver responses from your models.
+ModelNode is a HTTP server with a user interface designed for interaction with machine learning models.
+With this package, you can easily map specific HTTP routes to models hosted on your public IP, enabling you to receive prompts and deliver responses from all of your models.

 #### Why ModelNode?
 ModelNode simplifies the process of integrating machine learning models into your web applications.
 It provides a cost-free, hassle-free alternative to third-party APIs like OpenAI.
 By hosting your own server with ModelNode, you can: